andrasbiro/framedraw/README.md

 ## YAML format

+The yaml file is fairly easy to understand, at least the parts that you might need.
+The next part is just a reference of all keywords, but in general, it's probably simpler to grab the [example](154frame.yml) and modify it.

-All the tags in the yaml are lowercase.
+All the keywords in the yaml are lowercase.
 Each yml should start with a `global` formatting field followed by the frame description under `frame`

 ### Global fields